Writing your will: FAQs

 Please include the following information:

-- Name: The Save the Children Fund
+- Charity name: The Save the Children Fund

 - Address: 1 St John’s Lane, London, EC1M 4AR

-- Registered charity number: Registered charity England and Wales (213890) and Scotland (SC039570)
+- Registered charity number: England and Wales (213890) and Scotland (SC039570).

 Need more information?

-Last updated: January 2016
+Last updated: March 2017.